 It’s time for your government to heed these calls and pass just transition legislation that:

-- Reduces emissions by at least 60% below 2005 levels, and makes significant contributions to emissions reductions in countries in the Global South
+- Reduces emissions by at least 60% below 2005 levels by 2030, and makes significant contributions to emissions reductions in countries in the Global South

 - Winds down the fossil fuel industry and related infrastructure, ends fossil fuel subsidies, and transitions to a decarbonized economy